 - Patient Education: Physicians can inform patients about the risks and use of opiate use for pain and refer those currently using opioids for chronic pain issues to pain-and-addiction specialists.

-- Patient Contracts: By employing physician-patient contracts, physicians can have a more ongoing relationship with their patient regarding their recovery.
+- Patient Contracts: By employing physician-patient contracts, physicians can have a more ongoing relationship with their patients regarding their recovery.
 This contract may include, but not limited to, requiring urine testing for patients weaning off an opioid regimen.

 - Follow-up Care: Practices can implement internal strategies such as formulary controls, claims data surveillance, and claims matching from contracted payors that will help keep track of patient opioid use.
 And how they are faring once treatment has completed.